TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 # first-ten-seconds-centos-ubuntu

-A bash script to help secure a new CentOS or Ubuntu server quickly and easily.
+A bash script to help secure a new CentOS 8, Red Hat 8, or Ubuntu 20.04 server quickly and easily.

 ### Background